LucasDelfino92/morrowindsharp/mw2.md

 [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069)
 Equipped weapons will be shown on the character's hip or back.
 This new functionality affects both the player and all other characters, and works with all weapons from all mods.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.
 - Install the **WeaponSheathing 1.6-MWSE** main file.
-- Also install [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473?) by Kyim.
-The bows will better line up with the sheathing animation.
+- Also install [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473?), which tweaks bows so that they line up better with the sheathing animation.
 - Also install the [**Morrowind Optimization Patch**](https://www.nexusmods.com/morrowind/mods/45384?)
 Weapon Sheathing Patch.
+  - Check the following options in the BAIN installer:
+   - [ ] 00 Core
+   - [ ] 01 Fixed Vanilla Textures
+   - [ ] 02 Lake Fjalding Anti-Suck
+   - [ ] 03 MGE XE Addon
+   - [X] 04 Weapon Sheathing Patch
+   - [ ] 05 Chuzei Fix
-  - In the BAIN installer, tick **04 Weapon Sheathing Patch** only.
-Rename the mod to **Morrowind Optimization Patch - Weapon Sheathing Patch**.
+  - Rename the mod to **Morrowind Optimization Patch - Weapon Sheathing Patch**.

 [**Wolf Helmet Replacer**](https://www.nexusmods.com/morrowind/mods/29281)
 Mesh and icon replacer for the Wolf and Snow Wolf Helmets with a ferocious wolf head with gaping jaws.